dotnet/interactive/docs/FAQ.md

 ### What is JupyterLab?

-JupyterLab is another browser-based frontend for Jupyter kernels, similar to Jupyter Notebook, but richer and more extensibible.
+JupyterLab is another browser-based frontend for Jupyter kernels, similar to Jupyter Notebook, but richer and more extensible.

+### What is a frontend?

+The term "frontend" is often used to describe the UI for a notebook editor.
+Jupyter Notebook, JupyterLab, nteract Desktop, and the [Jupyter Extension](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter) for VS Code and GitHub Codespaces are examples of notebook frontends.

+### What is a kernel?

+A kernel is an execution engine for a notebook.
+While the notebook UI (or "frontend") is responsible for displaying text, code, and execution results, the kernel is where the actual processing of the code takes place.
+Kernels are UI-agnostic.
+They typically run in a different process from the UI, and can often run on a different machine.

+In .NET Interactive, there might be several kernels within a single kernel process.
+We refer to these kernels as "subkernels."
+Each one represents a stateful unit of computation with a set of capabilities that can include running code, sharing variables, and providing language services (e.g. code completions, diagnostic squiggles, and inline help) for a specific language.
+A kernel in .NET Interactive does not need to be in its own process.
+Multiple .NET Interactive subkernels can work together in a single notebook session whether they share a process or are distributed across multiple machines.

+### What is a Jupyter kernel?

+A Jupyter kernel is any kernel that implements the [Jupyter Message Protocol (JMP)](https://jupyter-client.readthedocs.io/en/stable/messaging.html#).
+The most commonly-used Jupyter kernel is [IPython](https://en.wikipedia.org/wiki/IPython), an interactive shell for Python, from which Project Jupyter grew.

+.NET Interactive is a Jupyter kernel when started in Jupyter mode (using the command line `dotnet interactive jupyter`).

 ### What is .NET Interactive?

-.NET Interactive is a [.NET tool](https://learn.microsoft.com/en-us/dotnet/core/tools/global-tools) ([`dotnet-interactive`](https://www.nuget.org/packages/Microsoft.dotnet-interactive)) containing a general-purpose engine for interactive programming including, but not limited to, use with notebooks.
-It includes suport for a number of languages, including C#, F#, PowerShell, and JavaScript, as well as the ability to load additional languages such as SQL and Python.
+.NET Interactive is a [.NET tool](https://learn.microsoft.com/en-us/dotnet/core/tools/global-tools) ([`dotnet-interactive`](https://www.nuget.org/packages/Microsoft.dotnet-interactive)) containing a general-purpose engine for interactive programming including, but not limited to, use with notebooks. .NET Interactive has a progammatic interface but no graphical user interface.
+Various notebook frontends can be used to provide a GUI over .NET Interactive.
+It includes suport for a number of languages, including C#, F#, PowerShell, and JavaScript, as well as the ability to load support for additional languages such as SQL and Python.

 ### What is the difference between .NET Interactive and Jupyter?